echoe/oao/README.md

 ### Additive
 - Options: Ratio, Tilt, Stretch, Odd/Even
 - Ratio: from 0.01 to 16, this controls the pitch of the waveform relative to the note you're playing.
-You, uh, need this for FM.
+You still need this for FM.
 - Tilt: Tilts the sound spectrally.
 - Stretch: Changes how far away, or close together, your partials are.
 - Odd/Even: Emphasizes either odd or even partials.

 Additional Notes:
 - It's a 32-partial additive oscillator, if you were wondering!
 I thought about it and it made the most sense to me just for CPU usage reasons.
 But IDK, maybe it's fine to be 32 or 64?
-You can change this to however many partials you want and build it yourself, just change 'numPartials'.
+You can change this to however many partials you want and build it yourself, just change 'numPartials' in 'FMOperator.h' and rebuild the synth yourself :)

 ### Filter:
 #### SVF (Lowpass, Highpass, Bandpass)